elviserranoh/elviserranoh/README.md

 # I enjoy learning new technologies

-* :iphone: Java/IOS Developer / Freelancer
+* :iphone: Java Developer / Freelancer
 * :blue_book: My principal objective for this first semester is daily getting better my skill on iOS with Swift
 * 👯 I’m looking to collaborate in a project to better my skills, contact me :phone: